The Car Connection Mercedes-Benz M Class Overview

 More than a decade later, the M Class is still among the most desirable utes in its class.
 The challengers include the BMW X5, the Infiniti FX, the Volkswagen Touareg, the Porsche Cayenne, and even today's Jeep Grand Cherokee.
 In its latest iteration, the M Class has overcome some of its teething problems to offer a balanced mix of space, utility, and luxury.

-Officially named the ML Class, due to legal questions raised by BMW (there's the M3 and others, of course) and Infiniti (M56, anyone?), the M Class gave the automaker its foothold in the SUV market and in America.
+Officially badged ML due to legal questions raised by BMW (with the M3 and others, of course), the M Class gave the automaker its foothold in the SUV market and in America.
 The first consumer-driven SUV for the brand--the military-derived G-Class aside--the M Class brought a luxury touch to the class, with either V-6 or V-8 engine options, a five-speed automatic, and a new type of available all-wheel drive that used anti-lock braking and not differential locks, to limit wheelslip.
 Diesel engines and manual transmissions were offered on European-spec vehicles, and an AMG edition, the ML 55, was added late in the first M Class' lifespan.

 In its first generation, from 1998 to the 2005 model year, the M Class was a sales success.
 However, its quality proved to be a sore spot for customers and for the company.
-Built in a new factory in Tuscaloosa, Ala., the M-Class was plagued by glitches and design flaws in its first few years.
+The M-Class was plagued by glitches and design flaws in its first few years.
 Some were solved with a mild reskin in 2002, but it wasn't until the company refurbished the vehicle and the plant in 2005 that its objective and subjective quality met expectations.

 In its second generation, the M Class grew somewhat longer and cabin space improved.
 Quality has seen major upgrades, particularly in cabin trim and fit.
-While the old M Class seemed more utilitarian--in fact it was built to a cost, to compete against Explorers and Cherokees--the new version neatly compares with other upscale utes like the BMW X5.
+While the old M Class seemed more utilitarian, the new version neatly compared with other upscale utes like the BMW X5.

 For 2013, a lower-priced rear-wheel-drive version of the ML 350 was introduced, and the On- and Off-Road Package arrived, with a dual-range transfer case, diff lock, and six transmission settings.
 Multi-contour seats with massage were introduced, and the mbrace2 next-generation telematics system was introduced, with Google local search and Street View, plus other apps.
 Even the Pope got a new M Class--with its own set of upgrades--for 2013.